-- (iii) Where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child which can most appropriately be met at this school, the application will be placed at the top of the category in which the application is made. (see note 10) - (i) The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made after children in (1) above (see note 8). - (ii) The children of staff will be given increased priority within each category so that the application will be placed at the top of the category in which the application is made after children in (1) above (see note 11).
+- (i) Where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child which can most appropriately be met at this school, the application will be placed at the top of the category in which the application is made. - (ii) The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made after children in (1) above.

+(iii) The children of staff will be given increased priority within each category so that the application will be placed at the top of the category in which the application is made after children in (1) above

-St Gregory's catholic Primary School
+St Gregory's Catholic Primary School

 - 1. Looked after and previously looked after children - 2.
-Catholic children from the parish of St. Gregory's

-- 3. Catholic children from other parishes - 4.
-Other children who would like to come to St Gregory's
+Catholic children who are resident in the parish of St Gregory's - 3.
+Other Catholic children - 4.
+Any other children who would like to come to St Gregory's